-- busy times or peak periods that require a larger workforce
+- busy times or peak periods that require a larger workforce;

-- seasonal work
+- seasonal work;

-- replacing other employees who are sick or on leave for short periods of time or
+- replacing other employees who are sick or on leave for short periods of time; or

-|Works regular hours each week/fortnight and generally the same number of hours worked is generally consistent
+|Works regular hours each week/fortnight and the number of hours worked is generally consistent

-|Works on an irregular basis as needed
+|May work on an irregular basis as needed

-|There is no expectation of ongoing work
+|There is no guarantee of ongoing work

-|No consistency in start or finish times
+|May have no consistency in start or finish times

-|Regular hours are required to be worked
+|Regular hours are generally required to be worked

 A fixed term employee is employed for an agreed length of time or to perform a specific task under a fixed term employment contract.
 Fixed term employment can be offered on a full time or part time basis.
 The length of employment needs to be agreed to beforehand and should be formalised in writing.